Best Wireless Carriers for Students Android Central 2020

 Make the most of free Wi-Fi

-International students: Google Fi
+Best for International Students: Google Fi

 Google Fi starts cheap but can get expensive depending on how much data you use.
 If you keep your data usage low, the price is fairly competitive.
 Where Fi really becomes a good value is when you travel.
 Google Fi supports roaming data for the same price as the U.S. in more than 200 countries.
 If you need to travel to another country to go home or to school, Fi might be one of your best options.